About this listing

 Around St Leonards, Hastings town you will find a number of town guide information stations that clearly show the main shopping / eating areas and local points of interest.

 Our pier is in the process of being rebuilt after a devastating fire in 2010.
 Display boards on the promenade will tell you all about this amazing project.
-The pier is only a 10 minute walk from the apartment and will reopen in March 2016.
+The pier is only a 10 minute walk from the apartment and is due to reopen in April 2016.

 Clambers indoor play centre in White Rock Gardens opposite the Pier is popular with our younger visitors.